Welcome to Life Images by Jill

 Mudflats

 Before we knew it we were back in Broome.
 Goodbyes and hugs to the wonderful group we had shared the last nine days with and then back on the bus to our hotel for 1 night.
-Then the next day the flight back to Perth, back home, and the wind-down and getting back into reality of everyday life after an incredible adventure.
+The next day we flew back to Perth, then back home, and the wind-down and getting back into reality of everyday life after an incredible adventure.

-Thankyou Diversity Charters and the crew of Diversity III
+A huge heartfelt thankyou to Diversity Charters and the wonderful crew of Diversity III

 I thoroughly recommend a small boat cruise across the top of the Kimberley.